geertjanw/ojet-training/README.md

 ### Visualizing Data from a File

-In the first scenario, we move our hardcoded data from the CCA component into a JSON file.
+In the first scenario, we move our hardcoded data from the ViewModels into a JSON file.
 From there, we load the data into our ViewModel, parse it, and then push it into a variable referenced in our view.

 1. Move the data into a file named 'carsales.json', in a new folder named 'data', 'src/js'.
 Here's what its content should look like: